Garathd/vidx-video-sharing/README.md

 ### Front-End

 My design inspiration was essentially a YouTube and Facebook hybrid.
 I also took a little inspiration from Reddit with the Up Votes and Down Votes as I like it better than like and dislike.
 I like the layout of how Youtube Presents it's videos.
 I just modified it slightly to show 3 videos per row instead of 4 on the large resolution screen devices and then just shows one video per row on smaller resolution devices.
-I have a few small sketches as I more or less knew in my head how I wanted the site to look.
+I have a few small very basic sketches as I more or less knew in my head how I wanted the site to look.
 I done my sketches using [Adobe XD](https://www.adobe.com/uk/products/xd.html?sdid=88X75SKR&mv=search&ef_id=CjwKCAiAqt7jBRAcEiwAof2uKyYmJoV3wlWgAtyiwwWG5Q9ndPqtJejDidjgRFtcyOti86rbwX6lkhoCu8IQAvD_BwE:g:s&s_kwcid=AL!3085!3!315413032962!e!!g!!adobe%20xd).
-Screenshots can be be found in the [mockups folder](ds)
+Screenshots can be be found in the [mockups folder](https://github.com/Garathd/milestone-project-4/tree/master/mockups)

+***Login/Register Pages***
+These pages are more or less the same design wise.
+If there is an issue with either login or registration then a brief information message should appear on the screen.
+New users will be directed to a welcome page.

+***Welcome Page***
+The welcome page appears to the new users and users who have no videos saved on their profile.
+This page explains how the site works and explains the various buttons.

+***All Videos Page***
+This page displays all the users videos except for the users videos who is signed in.
+Users are redirected to this page when they sign in and have existing videos on their profile or else click the logo when they are signed in.
+On this page you can repost videos as well as vote on videos.
+Videos can be ordered by user or by category.

+***My Videos Page***
+Also known as the profile page.
+This page lets you delete, edit and view your videos.
+This page also shows reposted videos.
+Videos can be ordered by category and status(original or reposted).
+The My Videos and the All Videos have more or less an identical design except for a few different options on videos.

+***New Video / Edit Video Page***
+These pages have identical design.
+The edit video pages text fields are populated with data from a choosen video and in the new video page the text fields are blank

 ### Back-End (MySQL Database)